 I recommend a 100-page college-ruled composition notebook.

-2. Spiral notebook or loose Leaf lined paper for assignments
+2. Spiral notebook (with a pocket) or a folder with Loose Leaf lined paper for assignments

 3. Dry erase markers - chisel tip preferred

 4. Pencils (numerous! - regular or mechanical)

 1. Colored pens

 2. Hand sanitizer